alakhel/soc-portal/readme.md

 sudo apt-get install -y nodejs
 ```

-## Clone or copy your Laravel project to the server:
+## Clone or copy your Laravel project to the server (install git if not installed):
 ```
 # If using Git, for example:
 git clone https://github.com/alakhel/soc-portal /var/www/html/soc-portal